Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Budd Bugatch

-So maybe I won't have any problem with that it's when you told us it was a wider array of issues affecting wider number of beds that [indiscernible] legacy beds as well, that that’s kind of what you just said doesn’t kind of make intuitive sense to me.
-Maybe I'm just [indiscernible] to get it, but -- because when it [indiscernible] other beds, those are things that we’re operating well and you had already had enough, I mean, we had [indiscernible] with ERP that we didn’t need to replete any of those.
+So maybe I don't have any problem with that.
+It's when you told us it was a wider array of issues affecting a wider number of beds that was the legacy beds as well, that’s kind of what you just said doesn’t kind of make intuitive sense to me.
+Maybe I'm just too dense to get it, but -- maybe it affects other beds, those are things that we’re operating well and you had already had enough, I mean, we had enough issues with ERP that we didn’t need to replete any of those.
 What am I missing in that equation?

 David Callen

 Yes, Budd, all of the products were new to the center.
-And taking on the Sleep Number bed line as well as the 360 smart bed line, they had some productivity challenges and you know glad to say that was contained to one weeks with the deliveries at the end of the quarter and that its fully -- the inventory challenges that we had are fully resolved and we're moving forward.
+And taking on the Sleep Number bed line as well as the 360 smart bed line, they had some productivity challenges and you know glad to say that was contained to one week's with the deliveries at the end of the quarter and that its fully -- the inventory challenges that we had are fully resolved and we're moving forward.

 Budd Bugatch

-So are you saying it [indiscernible] toward the end of the quarter or did it -- I thought it was [indiscernible] the $25 million it equates to one week.
-[Indiscernible] I didn’t thought it happened [indiscernible]?
+So are you saying it occurred toward the end of the quarter or did it -- I thought it was -- I thought just the $25 million it equates to one week.
+I didn’t -- I thought it happened [multiple speakers]?

 David Callen

-Yes, all I’m saying to you is that at the end of the quarter we had an additional weeks worth of deliveries that didn't get shipped out compared to what we expected.
+Yes, all I’m saying to you that at the end of the quarter we had an additional week's worth of deliveries that didn't get shipped out compared to what we expected.

 Budd Bugatch

 Okay.
 And forgive my memory, I’m an aging guy and my memory is a little faulty.
 When I thought all of the 360s were supposed to be done this year, I thought it was towards a phased launch, but it was all this year.
-Am I not mistaken on that [indiscernible] now that we’re going to looks like the first quarter of 2018?
+Am I not mistaken on that?
+It's now that -- its going to looks like the first quarter of 2018?

 David Callen